 7. We have gratitude for the relationship, respect it, value it and make it a priority.

 I’m not going to say that love under 50 can’t be good.
-I know many, many people over 50 who had a great relationship and marriage in their younger years, including me.
+I know many, many people over 50 who say they had many fulfilling relationships in their younger years (which includes marriage for some).
 But I think falling in love after 50 tends to offer a connection that can be the best love yet.

 When you fall in love after 50, it’s like you’re taking everything you’ve learned in life and pouring your best self into your new love.
 And he or she is doing the same right back.
 The ingredients that make falling in love over 50 truly wonderful are: self-awareness, maturity, vulnerability, authenticity and appreciation for every day.